apollographql/apollo-client/.api-reports/api-report-react.md

     fetchPolicy?: LoadableQueryHookFetchPolicy;
     queryKey?: string | number | any[];
-    // Warning: (ae-forgotten-export) The symbol "RefetchWritePolicy" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "RefetchWritePolicy" needs to be exported by the entry point index.d.ts refetchWritePolicy?: RefetchWritePolicy;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "NetworkStatus" refetchWritePolicy?: RefetchWritePolicy;
     returnPartialData?: boolean;
 }